glide

 Divide the group in two.

-• Assessment: were the gestures of the conductor followed faithfully?
-Was it possible during the exercise, to perceive when the sounds created a unison, a cluster, micro-intervals, an octave?
+- Assessment: were the gestures of the conductor followed faithfully?
+Was it possible during the exercise, to perceive when the sounds created a unisonA group of different sounds at the same frequency., a clusterA cluster (tightly grouped voices) consists of a set of simultaneous sounds at the musical interval of a quarter tone or less., micro-intervals, an octave?

 Proposal for a creative activity

-• The teacher asks the students to imagine a scenario involving sliding sounds (glissando).
+- The teacher asks the students to imagine a scenario involving sliding sounds (glissandoA glissando is a musical term of Italian origin that designates the continuous sliding of a sound in an upward or downward movement.
+The glissando can be produced by the human voice and, among other things, by stringed instruments and the slide trombone.
+A glissando effect can be produced on fixed pitch instruments such as the piano and the harp...).
 For example, create a calm, night ambiance.
 Many shooting stars streak through the sky.
 Imagine the “sound” of the Northern Lights… For inspiration, listen to the sounds in the sound-bank “Sliding sounds”.